Philosophy of Science

 about

-I’m Matt, a philosopher of science based at the Department of History and Philosophy of Science and Wolfson College, at the University of Cambridge.
-I research philosophical problems about time and causality that arise in science, from fundamental physics to cognitive science, concerning the world itself and our ways of representing it.
-In particular I’m interested in what it means for time to have a direction.
+I’m Matt, an Associate Teaching Professor in philosophy of science at the Department of History and Philosophy of Science at the University of Cambridge, and Fellow of Wolfson College, Cambridge.
+I research philosophical problems about time and causality that arise in science, from fundamental physics to the cognitive and social sciences, concerning the world itself and our ways of talking about it.
+I’m particularly interested in what it means for time to have a direction, and am currently writing a book defending my own ‘C-theory’ of time, according to which time is ultimately directionless.

 On this site you’ll find open access versions of all my published work, information about my current and future research, details about my current teaching, and various other kinds of (ir)relevant info.

 • Dr Matt Farr is Associate Teaching Professor in the Department of History and Philosophy of Science at the University of Cambridge, and Fellow of Wolfson College, Cambridge.
 His research focuses on the nature of time and causation, particularly the directionality of time, the role of causality in physics, and the psychology of time and causation.
-Matt’s research has been published in philosophy journals such as the British Journal for the Philosophy of Science and Synthese, and he is currently writing a book on the philosophy and physics of time direction.
+Matt’s research has been published in leading journals in philosophy, physics and psychology, and he is currently writing a book on the philosophy and physics of time direction.
 Matt received his PhD in Philosophy from the University of Bristol, and has held postdoctoral research fellowships at the University of Sydney and University of Queensland.

 • Dr Matt Farr